Pacific Northwest College of Art

 The Pacific Northwest College of Art (PNCA) is an art school of Willamette University and is located in Portland, Oregon.
 Established in 1909, the art school grants Bachelor of Fine Arts degrees and graduate degrees including the Master of Fine Arts (MFA) and Master of Arts (MA) degrees.
 It has an enrollment of about 500 students.
 The college merged with Willamette University in 2021.

-The college has 12 Bachelor of Fine Arts majors and eight graduate programs, a dual-degree MA/MFA option, and a Post-Baccalaureate program within the Hallie Ford School of Graduate Studies.
-PNCA also provides Community Education in art and design to the local community.
+The college has 10 Bachelor of Fine Arts majors and five graduate programs, a dual-degree MA/MFA option, and a Post-Baccalaureate program within the Hallie Ford School of Graduate Studies.